janaagaard75/janaagaard75.github.io/README.md

 - Robots.txt with the location of the sitemap. <https://support.google.com/webmasters/answer/183668?hl=en>
 - Footer.
 - Blog front page.

   - Article summaries for the front page?
-- Publish.
+  - Only show the main post on the front page?

 - Smaller text on small screens.
 - Add edit dates.